-- O Develop specific COVID-19 Mitigation Plans for sporting events, especially those held at non-school sites/facilities.
-These plans should identify the personnel/team assigned, the communication/reporting strategy as well as mitigation measures to be employed, quarantine arrangements and procedures to deal with emergencies or surges, etcetera. - The teacher, coach, teacher in charge, team manager should enquire about the health status of students/athletes and remind them of COVID-19 mitigation measures to be used prior to the start of physical activity sessions. - Screening of participants at sporting events including student athletes, spectators, officials, etcetera using approved MOE/MOH measures such as temperature checks. - Pre-travel COVID-19 screening should be conducted on teams/passengers prior boarding vehicles which should be sanitized prior to attending away sporting events. - Measures to prevent crowding at potential choke/gathering points such at entrances, toilets, concessionaires' booths, water fountains, etcetera should be adopted at sporting event. - Athletes should be separated as much as possible from other groups to limit possible transmission of the COVID-19 virus.

-- Advise participants to make full use of the seating accommodations at venues as relates to the maintenance of personal space. - Unnecessary physical contact, such as high fives, handshakes, or hugs should be discouraged and alternative ways of celebration or greetings not involving contact should be utilized. - Pregame site visit and inspection should be conducted at home and away venues to ensure that they meet the minimum standard as it pertains to sanitation and hygiene and a cleaning regime implemented for change rooms and washrooms.
+- Develop specific COVID-19 Mitigation Plans for sporting events, especially those held at non-school sites/facilities.
+These plans should identify the personnel/team assigned, the communication/reporting strategy as well as mitigation measures to be employed, quarantine arrangements and procedures to deal with emergencies or surges, etcetera. - The teacher, coach, teacher in charge, team manager should enquire about the health status of students/athletes and remind them of COVID-19 mitigation measures to be used prior to the start of physical activity sessions. - Screening of participants at sporting events including student athletes, spectators, officials, etcetera using approved MOE/MOH measures such as temperature checks. - Vehicles transporting personnel to sporting events should be sanitised prior to use. - Measures to prevent overcrowding at potential choke/gathering points such as entrances/exits, toilets, concessionaires' booths, water fountains, etc. should be adopted at sporting events. - Athletes should be separated as much as possible from other groups to limit possible transmission of the COVID-19 virus. - Advise participants to make full use of the seating accommodations at venues as it relates to the maintenance of personal space. - Unnecessary physical contact, such as high fives, handshakes, or hugs should be discouraged and alternative ways of celebration or greetings not involving contact should be utilized. - Pre-game site visit and inspection should be conducted at home and away venues to ensure that they meet the minimum standard as it pertains to sanitisation and hygiene and a cleaning regime implemented for changing rooms and washrooms.